mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 For the past few years of TinyPilot, I've enjoyed programming, but it's never been a sensible way to spend my limited working hours.
 With a team of six people, several critical vendors, and many moving pieces, the most pressing parts of TinyPilot have always been management.

-I hope that by outsourcing and delegating more of TinyPilot's operational side, I can free up enough of my time that coding is, if not the optimal use of my time, at least a reasonable use of my time.
+I hope that by outsourcing and delegating more of TinyPilot's operational side, I can free up enough of my time that programming is, if not the optimal use of my time, at least a reasonable use of my time.

 ## Do I still love it?

 Every year, when I write these blog posts, I ask myself whether I still love what I'm doing.

 2022 remains the toughest year I've had.
-I still preferred it to working for an employer, but it was a massive challenge to onboard new people while also navigating around the chip shortage.
+I still preferred it to working for an employer, but it was a massive challenge to onboard new teammates while also navigating around the chip shortage.

 2023 was a major improvement from the previous year.
 There were fewer fires to put out, and it felt good to shift critical workflows to specialized vendors.

 The downside to 2023 is that I have a hard time getting excited about it.
-It was a restructuring year, and I spent a lot of time redefining TinyPilot's processes and shifting around team responsibities.
-TinyPilot has shown me that I'm better than the average developer at designing team processes, but I still find it painfully boring to spend so much time thinking about process.
+It was a restructuring year, so I spent a lot of time redefining TinyPilot's processes and shifting around team responsibities.
+TinyPilot has shown me that I'm better than the average developer at designing organizational processes, but I still find it painfully boring.

 While I can't say that I loved the year, I still enjoyed most of it, and I preferred it to working for an employer.
 I'm grateful to be in a position where I can earn a living working for myself and creating a product I'm proud of.